Menu

 Premium Features or Subscription Models

-Decentralized storage DApp could offer some basic usage free of charge, and charge users for a higher storage limit or more advanced analytics.
+A decentralized storage DApp could offer some basic usage free of charge, and charge users for a higher storage limit or more advanced analytics.
 NFT marketplaces also make money by taking a cut of sales or charging fees for featured placements as a premium service, and if your DApp incorporates unique consumable digital goods or collectibles, you should also consider royalties, where a creator can take a percentage from each NFT when it is resold in the secondary market.

 Advertising and Sponsorships